 Do you have a Dedicated Work Space?

 You must devote a space for your eBay business, even if it’s a garage, a living room, or a bedroom.
 A dedicated working space allows you to organize your listings, preventing damages and losses.
 As your business grows, you may have to pay for an extra storage unit unless you’re dropshipping products to customers.

 You can choose from several different business models when starting an eBay store.
 The most common business models are:

 It involves buying retail items directly from a supplier who then ships to your customers.
 In this business model, you don’t have to store inventory which helps you save on storage costs. eBay’s dropshipping policy prohibits you from dropshipping from other marketplaces or retailers.

 You can find valuable retail items by going through your home for stuff you no longer have any use for.
-This can be electronics, toys, bags, vases, collectibles, books, etc.
+This can be electronics, toys, bags, vases, collectibles, books, or similar items.

 Involves buying inventory at discounted rates to resell on eBay at higher prices.
 Retail arbitrage is essentially just taking advantage of two or more different price points in different markets to make a profit.

 Private-label products are unique items created for your company by a contracted manufacturer.
 White labeling involves buying generic items from a manufacturer to sell them under your own brand.